CKC-Technologies/woocommerce-tunl-payment-gateway/readme.txt

 = Is an SSL certificate required? =

-Yes, a valid SSL certificate must be installed on your site to ensure that your customers' information is secured and your site is PCI compliant.
+Yes, a valid SSL certificate must be installed on your site to ensure that your customers' data is secured and your site is PCI compliant.

 == Screenshots ==

 1. The Tunl Payment Gateway plugin allows your customer to complete their payment without ever leaving your site.
-2. Automatically process refunds from your WordPress dashboard with the Tunl plugin.
+2. Automatically process refunds directly from your WordPress dashboard with the Tunl plugin.
-3. Create your API & Secret keys on the Settings page of your Tunl Merchant Account.
+3. Create your API & Secret keys on the Settings page of your Tunl dashboard.
-4. Configure your Tunl Payment Gateway plugin by authenticating your API & Secret keys in the Settings page.
+4. From the Tunl plugin's *Settings* page, configure your plugin by entering your API & Secret keys.
+Validate them to make sure they work, and simply click *Save changes*.
+All done!

 == Changelog ==

-= v1.0 - 03/20/2023 =
+= v1.0.15 - 04/20/2023 =
 * First Release